 It is an ideal route for the whole family, where children enjoy doubly, and that does not entail great differences in level or risks of any kind; a magnificent opportunity to get into the most autochthonous nature and feel its true enchantment with the additional explanations of mythology, which ultimately describe to perfection the ancestral sense of the landscape of the Principality.

-"I am the Nuberu.
-I command over the rain and the winds.
-The lightning is my whip and the thunder my voice.
+«I am the Nuberu.
+I command the rain and the winds.
+Lightning is my whip and thunder my voice.
 Do you want to get dry at the end of your path?
-Well, respect nature or I'll have to get angry. " That's what the Nuberu, King of the rains and storms, when we take the step haughty and perhaps bad-tempered.
+Well, respect nature or I will have to get angry. ” That is what the Nuberu, King of the rains and storms, when we take the step haughty and perhaps bad-tempered.

 But there is much more: a meeting of naughty Goblins; Sumiciu who advises us to check our pockets for missing something; the man of the sacu, mythical character that frightens infants; The Pataricu, marine mythological giant, "comeniños" endowed with only one eye and a relative of Polyphemus; Diañu Burlón, which can change shape at will; the Cuélebre, dragon custodian of treasures and princesses; the Busgosu, guardian of the forests; the washing woman, the chestnut tree, etc.

 The enchantment approaches the fantastic world of animated forest and the Holy Company, that procession of figures with shrouds, because halfway we came across the Cross of the Garabiales, of 1761, where the funeral processions that climbed from the valley to the cemetery of Villanueva stopped.